i13tum/i13kv/README.md

 The goal of _I13 Key Value Store_ is to teach various socket handling techniques in Java.
 The only commands supported so far are `PUT table key value` and `GET table key`

-The socket handling techniques are implemented
+Following socket handling techniques are implemented:
 - Java 7 NIO
 - Single threaded and blocking
 - One thread per connection